-My research has been published in The Journal of Politics, Social Forces and the British Journal of Sociology.
+My research has been published (or is forthcoming) in the American Political Science Review, Journal of Politics, Social Forces and the British Journal of Sociology.
 My book-length dissertation, “Many Ways to be Right: The Unbundling of European Mass Attitudes and Partisan Asymmetries across the Ideological Divide”, won Harvard’s Edward M. Chase Prize for best dissertation in international politics.
-You can read more about my research in the Economist, the American Prospect, the Washington Post, HaAretz and Ynet.
+You can read more about my research in the Economist, the American Prospect, the Washington Post, the BBC, HaAretz and Ynet.

 I studied politics, philosophy and economics and received my BA from the Hebrew University of Jerusalem, Israel, in 2009.
 At Harvard, I am affiliated with the Center for European Studies, the Weatherhead Center for International Affairs and the Inequality and Social Policy Program at the Kennedy School.